mediacloud/backend/doc/topic_snapshots.markdown

 =================

 topic analysis is based around the idea of a snapshot.
 Snapshots store static, snapshotted data about all database entities related to a topic.
-Snapshoting a topic also generates analytical data, like link counts, that are specific to both all stories within the topic and to specific date ranges within the topic.
-The snapshoting framework also allows access to 'live' virtual snapshots that use the same database structure but do the date range specific analytical work on the live topic data.
+Snapshotting a topic also generates analytical data, like link counts, that are specific to both all stories within the topic and to specific date ranges within the topic.
+The snapshotting framework also allows access to 'live' virtual snapshots that use the same database structure but do the date range specific analytical work on the live topic data.

 The notion of snapshots evolved from the earliest version of topic, in which we did not have a web interface, but instead just snapshoted a set of csv files each time we wanted to start analysis of a topic.
-The main purpose of the current snapshoting system is to generate a snapshot of the topic at the time of the snapshot, so that researchers can work off of a consistent set of data while others might be cleaning the topic data and so that publications can refer back to a static set of data that will not ever change.
+The main purpose of the current snapshotting system is to generate a snapshot of the topic at the time of the snapshot, so that researchers can work off of a consistent set of data while others might be cleaning the topic data and so that publications can refer back to a static set of data that will not ever change.

 Snapshot data is organized around the snapshots and timespans tables.
-A topic snapshot represents a single run of the snapshoting process.
+A topic snapshot represents a single run of the snapshotting process.
 A snapshot timespan represents a date range for analysis within a snapshot.
 So each time we run a snapshot, we generate a single row in the snapshots table and multiple rows in the timespans table (one for each date range set for analysis in the topic and all pointing to the single snapshot row).